PDTenpas/pdtenpas.github.io/pages/bookmarks/jobs_careers_life.md

 - [The days are long but the decades are short](http://blog.samaltman.com/the-days-are-long-but-the-decades-are-short)

-    - A few bits of life advice.

 - [Every thought about giving and taking advice I’ve ever had, as concisely as possible](https://guzey.com/advice/)

-   - Good advice on advice.

 ## Podcasts / Videos / Talks